fullstack-development/donat-pool-offchain/README.md

 Run `sh build.sh` from project root

+4. Run server

+Before running the server open terminal from the project root and type `npm install` to create node modules (make sure to do it not under `nix develop`).
+Then run the environment in different terminals, build the project with `spago build` (under `nix develop`) and then create new dists (`sh build.sh` under `nix develop`).
+You may run the server on port 4008 with `npm run serve` command (under `nix develop` as well).
+Then go to `localhost:4008` with the Chrome browser and explore.

+Note that the current offchain version functionality is available for Chrome browser with installed Nami wallet extension only.
+To test it with Nami wallet make sure to switch on the PreProduction testnet network (Nami -> Settings -> Network -> Preprod), you also have to lock 5 Ada as collateral (Nami -> Collateral -> Confirm).

-## Tests
+### Tests

-To run Unit tests type `npm run unit-tests`
-To run Plutip tests type `npm run plutip-tests`
+To run Unit tests type `npm run unit-tests` from the project root (under `nix develop`) To run Plutip tests type `npm run plutip-tests` from the project root (under `nix develop`)